brenak/TripleTwentySupport/README.md

 # Triple Twenty — Support & User Guide

+Submit issues here if you find any bugs.
+Thanks!

 Triple Twenty is a darts score tracker designed for every game night.
 Whether you're playing solo against a bot, passing the phone with friends, or competing head-to-head over Wi-Fi or Game Center, Triple Twenty keeps score so you can focus on the board.

 ---